Top External Timber Cladding Ideas for 2026: Design-Led Solutions for Modern Architecture

 10. Mixed vertical and horizontal cladding for visual interest

-Timber cladding – the natural choice for architectural brilliance
+Timber cladding – a natural choice for architectural design

 View our pricing and product guide